cueaz/vite-plugin-minifiable-keywords/packages/vite-plugin-minifiable-keywords/README.md

 # vite-plugin-minifiable-keywords

 > [!NOTE]
 > A Rollup version of this plugin, `rollup-plugin-minifiable-keywords`, is also available.
 The primary difference is that the Vite plugin utilizes the `hotUpdate` hook to incrementally collect keywords and update modules and types during development.
 While this documentation is written primarily for the Vite plugin, the setup is almost identical—just add `rollup-plugin-minifiable-keywords` to your Rollup configuration.
-Please be aware that the Rollup version has not been as extensively tested.

 A Vite plugin that provides a way to use minifiable `Symbols` in place of string literals and object keys, aimed at developers focused on extreme minification.